NCAR/HPC-Docs/docs/allocations/chap/chap-conflict-of-interest-policy.md

 proposal being considered, or if there is a need for further discussion of a request that was reviewed in advance to balance the resources allocated, the conflicted panel member shall physically leave the room during discussion of the proposal.
+For virtual or hybrid meetings, the conflicted panel member is placed in a separate virtual room during discussion of the proposal.
 In other instances in which a COI is disclosed, and the Chair has judged it to be minor, the panelist may continue to participate in the discussions.